rob-lynch/rob-lynch.github.io/_pages/resume.md

 * "Family first" - allowing reports to maintain a healthy work/life balance, by prioritizing their personal and familial wellbeing.
 * "The proof is in the data" - quantifiable problems promote change.
 Instilling the value of metrics to strengthen an argument or validate a requirement.
 * "Knowledge is Power" - fostering the importance of regularly holding team demos, tech talks and knowledge transfers to ensure outward growth as a team.
-* "ABD: Always be Documenting" - not only critical to amass knowledge that can easily be disseminated, but for encouraging healthy asynchronous collaboration.
+* "ABD: Always be Documenting" - not only critical to amassing knowledge that can easily be disseminated, but for encouraging healthy asynchronous collaboration.
 * “Success through trust” - delivering projects as promised and on time, while taking accountability when things don't go as planned.

 Responsibilities: